If you are a young person, please see the ‘About Cafcass for young people’ page.

 Cafcass stands for Children and Family Court Advisory and Support Service.

 Cafcass represents children in family court cases in England.
 We independently advise the family courts about what is safe for children and in their best interests.
-We put their needs, wishes and feelings first, making sure that children’s voices are heard at the heart of the family court setting, and that decisions are made in their best interests.
-We operate within the law set by Parliament (Criminal Justice and Court Services Act 2000) and under the rules and directions of the family courts.
-We are independent of the courts, social services, education and health authorities and all similar agencies.
+We put their needs, wishes and feelings first, making sure that children’s voices are heard at the heart of the family court setting.
+Operating within the law set by Parliament (Criminal Justice and Court Services Act 2000) and under the rules and directions of the family courts, we are independent of the courts, social services, education and health authorities and all similar agencies.

 Our experienced Family Court Advisers may be asked by the court to work with families and then advise the court on what we consider to be the best interests of the children involved in three main areas: